 What Is Uveitis?

-Uveitis most often inflames the iris (iritis).
-Since the iris opens and closes the pupil (the hole through which light enters the eye), uveitis can cause pain and sensitivity to light.
-Often, the eye gets red.
-Vision may become blurred.
+Uveitis most often inflames the colored part of your eye (iris).
+This inflammation is called iritis.
+The iris opens and closes the pupil, the hole through which light enters your eye.
+Because of this, uveitis can cause pain and sensitivity to light.
+Often, the eye becomes red.
+Your vision may get blurry.
 You may see spots floating in your eye.
 Uveitis can affect one or both eyes.
-Untreated, it can worsen and lead to more severe eye diseases, such as glaucoma or cataracts.
-It can even lead to loss of vision.
+If it is not treated, it can get worse.
+It can lead to other eye diseases that affect your vision, such as glaucoma or cataracts.
+It can even cause permanent vision loss.